mart-codes-good/mart-codes-good/README.md

 ## Hi, I'm Martin 🤞🏼

-Most of my work sits somewhere between AI systems, backend development, and low-level graphics. \n Currently working on AI-based systems while continuing to learn more about AI pipelines and backend architecture.
+Most of my work sits somewhere between AI systems, backend development, and low-level graphics.
+Currently working on AI-based systems while continuing to learn more about AI pipelines and backend architecture.

 Feel free to reach me at **tejada.mrt@gmail.com**